zou-group/textgrad/README.md

 Optimized punchline:
 > Boost your AI with our toolkit – because even robots need a tune-up!

+We have many more examples around how TextGrad can optimize all kinds of variables -- code, solutions to problems, molecules, prompts, and all that!
 ### Tutorials

 We have prepared a couple of tutorials to get you started with TextGrad.